OPEC meets with U.S. shale executives as oil prices skyrocket | Headlines

 OPEC meets with U.S. shale executives as oil prices skyrocket

-Officials from the Organization of the Petroleum Exporting Countries (OPEC) on Monday met with U.S. shale oil company executives at the CERAWeek conference in Houston as energy prices have soared over supply concerns.
+Officials from the Organization of the Petroleum Exporting Countries (OPEC) met U.S. shale oil company executives on the sidelines of the CERAWeek conference in Houston on Monday as energy prices soared over supply concerns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)